-Based upon the assessment of these factors, the Company recorded a bad debt provision write-back of \$22,918 and a provision of \$nil during the three and nine months ended March 31, 2023.
-No bad debt provision was recognized during the three and nine months ended March 31, 2022.
+Based upon the assessment of these factors, the Company did not recognize bad debt provision during the year ended June 30, 2023 and June 30, 2022.
 Trade receivables are recognized net of bad debt provision.

-Property, Plant and Equipment (PPE) & Construction in Progress (CIP)
+Property, Plant and Equipment ("PPE") & Construction in Progress ("CIP")

-In accordance with the ASC 360, Property, Plant, and Equipment, the Company's PPE, except land, is stated at cost net of accumulated depreciation and impairment losses, if any.
-Land is stated at cost less any impairment losses.
+In accordance with the ASC 360, Property, Plant, and Equipment, the Company's PPE, is stated at cost net of accumulated depreciation and impairment losses, if any.
 Costs incurred to acquire, construct, or install PPE, before the assets is ready for use, are capitalized in CIP at historical cost.
 The carrying amount of assets purchased or constructed out of the grant funds are presented net by deducting the grant proceeds received from the gross costs of the assets or CIP.
 CIP is not depreciated until such time when the asset is substantially completed and ready for its intended use.
 Expenditures for maintenance and repairs are charged to operations in the period in which the expense is incurred.
 Depreciation is calculated on a straight-line basis over the estimated useful life of the asset using the following terms:

-- Computers hardware and software 3 years - Equipment, Furniture and fixtures 2-4 years - Leasehold improvements shorter of asset's estimated useful life and the remaining term of the lease
+- Other equipment 3 years

+- Production equipment 2-4 years

+- Leasehold improvements shorter of asset's estimated useful life and the remaining term of the lease